What Is Azure DevOps: Everything You Need to Know

 Azure Boards

 Azure Boards offers highly visual and interactive tools to help developers manage their software projects.
-These boards are used to track progress on software development, report bugs, detect issues, and highlight defects that require your attention.
+These boards track progress on software development, report bugs, detect issues, and highlight defects that require your attention.

 Azure Boards is a great way to stay in touch with clients (or other recipients of your code).
 With a tool called ‘User Stories’, clients can report bugs themselves, and you’ll quickly see all relevant information needed to address their problems.
 With the code version in use, you can readily view the progress history of your software projects.

 Azure Boards is also incredibly customizable.
 It can easily scale for whatever your project requires.
-Start as simply as you want and balloon the project into a multi-team affair when you need to, for no extra cost.
+Start as simply as you want and balloon the project into a multi-team affair when needed, for no extra cost.

 Azure Pipelines